THE PEOPLE WHO MAKE THE LIVING NEW DEAL RUN

 ALEX TARR, Project Manager firstname.lastname@example.org

 Alex is the current project manager for the Living New Deal.
 He is a doctoral student in Geography at the University of California, Berkeley, just completing his dissertation.
 He studies the geography of cities, especially Los Angeles and urban agriculture.
+He is both a New Deal devotee and an IT magician who has kept our website functioning in the face of many challenges.
+He will be stepping down at the end of the year to get back to his scholarly work.

 HARVEY SMITH, Project Advisor email@example.com